Credits earned elsewhere (through course completion or examination completion) may

 WCU awards credit based upon examination results from several test instruments including

-Advanced Placement, the International Baccalaureate, CLEP subject examinations and DANTES.
+Advanced Placement, the International Baccalaureate (evaluated on a case-by-case basis), CLEP subject examinations and DANTES.
 Applicants should request official examination scores to be sent to the Office of

 Admission at the point of application or as soon as examination results become available.